Zhiyuan Temple (Mount Jiuhua): Shanmen

-Four Heavenly Kings Hall
+Tianwang Hall

-The Four Heavenly Kings Hall has a double-eave gable and hip roof (重檐歇山顶).
+The Tianwang Hall has a double-eave gable and hip roof (重檐歇山顶).
 Statues of Four Heavenly Kings are housed in the hall.

-Mahavira Hall
+Daxiongbao Hall

-The Mahavira Hall is the main and third hall in the temple.
+The Daxiongbao Hall is the main and third hall in the temple.
 It has a double-eave gable and hip roof (重檐歇山顶) covered with yellow glazed tiles, which symbolize a high level in architecture because yellow was the symbol of the royal family.

-The hall houses three gilded copper statues of Three-Life Buddha, namely Sakyamuni, Amitabha and Bhaisajyaguru.
+The hall houses three gilded copper statues of three Buddha, namely Shijiamounifo (Sakyamuni), Amituofo (Amitabha) and Yaoshi Fo (Bhaisajyaguru).
 They have an average height of about 7 m, which is the highest statues on Mount Jiuhua.
 The statue of Guanyin is placed at the back of the three statues.
 The statues of Eighteen Arhats stand on both sides of the hall.

 Cultural relics

 The temple's kitchen keeps seven bronze cauldrons, the largest having 173 cm in diameter and 56 cm in height, which are known as "thousand monks cauldrons" (千僧灶) for its capacity of cooking 200 kg of rice each time.

-The Buddhist Texts Library has the only Tripitaka (龙藏) collection in Chinese printed by the Qing imperial court and 1,669 other Tripitaka books.
+The Cangjing Ge has the only Tripitaka (龙藏) collection in Chinese printed by the Qing imperial court and 1,669 other Tripitaka books.